 First, proper investment is needed in social and emotional support for carers, beyond the carers allowance they are entitled to.
 As the New Economics Foundation has noted, unpaid care is not "free", but may extract a significant mental health cost from carers (as well as an economic one).
-165 A 2017 NHS England survey found that only 2% of unpaid carers had access to respite care.
-166 A properly funded state system should be established to provide social and emotional support services for carers in all parts of the country.
+A 2017 NHS England survey found that only 3% of unpaid carers had access to respite care.
+A properly funded state system should be established to provide social and emotional support services for carers in all parts of the country.

-Establish a properly funded state system to provide social and emotional support services for informal carers in all parts of the country.
+Recommendation 14: Establish a properly funded state system to provide social and emotional support services for informal carers in all parts of the country.

 Second, labour market policies are needed to encourage an equal gender distribution of unpaid care work.
-Reducing working hours for all could enable a fairer sharing of both employment and care time.
+A fairly managed reduction in working hours for all with no loss of pay for all could enable a fairer sharing of both employment and care time.